· ·

 7#.
 Minimalist Iron Hardware

-The key is to keep the profiles thin and understated to avoid a heavy, medieval look in your modern home.
+The key is to keep the profiles thin and understated to avoid a heavy, medieval look in your home.
 This subtle contrast ensures the room feels balanced and prevents the light palette from feeling too one-dimensional.

 8#.
 Sun-Drenched Courtyard Gardens